Owner & Creative Director

 Tom Kephart approaches each day with the grace of a panther and the caution of a small boy with a pointy stick.
 He’s been writing about technology issues since his first review of his grandparents’ eight-year-old Admiral model P17D21 television.
 Something about “rich black and white tones of the Captain Kangaroo show;” alas, the rest is lost to posterity.

 With a curiosity about people and things limited only by an unfortunate fear of riding on buses, Tom has traveled to several of the United States in search of adventure.
-Someday he hopes to visit California.
+Heeding Horace Greeley’s exhortation, in 2015 he “went west” and visited California.

 Tom is married to his high school sweetheart.
 He has two adult children.
-A dog and two cats round out the all-American family.
+Two cats round out the all-American family.

-Tom is well-known for singing for beer in karaoke bars.
+Tom has been known to sing for beer in karaoke bars.
 He’s also available for bar mitzvahs, provided you want to hear a plus-sized agnostic sing the blues.
 Who knows?
 You might.